vreon/figment/README.md

-# Schema
+# Figment

-Schema is an experimental engine with a component-based entity system that was built to scratch an intellectual itch.
+Figment is an experimental engine with a component-based entity system that was built to scratch an intellectual itch.
 Inspired by text-based object manipulation environments like text adventure games and [SHRDLU](http://en.wikipedia.org/wiki/SHRDLU), the goal is to create a virtual